XeraPlugins/LeeesBungeeQueue/README.md

 if your server is cracked make it the auth servers name instead

 ```

+Waterfall / Bungeecord config.yml ->

 please note only use the plugin
 with main or auth in priorities if
 you have alwaysqueue set to false other wise
-make the only server in priorities the queue server
+make the only server in priorities is the queue server
 EXAMPLE PREMIUM SERVERS:
 priorities:
   - Main